1. Before the Proposal

 3. Preparing the Proposal

-The Financial Administrator’s main functions in the pre-award process are to prepare the budget and ensure that the full proposal package is prepared properly and that all parts conform to the regulations set by the funding agency and the University.
-To do this, he/she will need access to the full award solicitation notice from the beginning of the process.
+The Grants and Contracts Administrator’s main functions in the pre-award process are to prepare the budget and ensure that the full proposal package is prepared properly and that all parts conform to the regulations set by the funding agency and the University.
+To do this, the administrator will need access to the full award solicitation notice from the beginning of the process.
 Proposal preparation is a process and can be potentially time consuming for all parties involved.
 To better ensure the proper completion of the proposal and its chances for success, it is best for the PI to start the process as early as possible and to allow for unforeseen complications.

 The primary application used for submitting proposals is the sponsored award management system called AURA (Automating University Research Administration) which integrates the University’s proposal submission process, award tracking, and internal reporting into a single standardized application.
 AURA replaces the need to submit proposals through Grants.Gov directly.
-However, many NSF proposals still to go through FastLane unless the solicitation directs otherwise.
-When using FastLane and all other non-Grants.Gov submission methods, AURA will still be used to enter proposal data into our grants management system.
+However, NSF proposals are prepared and submitted through Research.gov unless the solicitation directs otherwise.
+When using Research.gov and all other non-Grants.Gov submission methods, AURA will still be used to enter proposal data into our grants management system.
 Some post-award reporting will still be done through specific agency websites.

 Parts of the proposal (this is only a general guide for a generic NSF proposal)

-- Title, desired start and end dates: The PI should supply these to the Financial Administrator early in the process.
+- Title, desired start and end dates: The PI should supply these to the Grants and Contracts Administrator early in the process.

 - Project Summary and Project Narrative: These sections are solely the responsibility of the PI and the research team.
-The Financial Administrator is not in a position to advise on the content of these sections beyond formatting rules.
+The Grants and Contracts Administrator is not in a position to advise on the content of these sections beyond formatting rules.
 The PI should direct inquiries about the content of these sections to the appropriate program manager listed in the solicitation notice.

 - Mentoring Plan: NSF requires a mentoring plan for proposals that request support for postdoctoral researchers.
 The one-page Mentoring Plan is usually uploaded as a supplementary document, but be aware that some solicitations require the plan to be part of the project description.
 It is the PI’s responsibility to design and implement a mentoring plan that fits the proposal.

-- Budget: The PI needs to inform the Financial Administrator of spending plans so that a detailed budget can be drafted.
+- Budget: The PI needs to inform the Grants and Contracts Administrator of spending plans so that a detailed budget can be drafted.
 Vital budgetary information includes: months of PI salary; number of graduate students and months supported; number of post-docs, their compensation levels, and time on the award; anticipated travel as detailed as possible; materials and supplies; major equipment in detail; sub-awards.
 The PI needs to specify which activities will be performed on-campus or off-campus.
-The Financial Administrator will draft a detailed budget that observes any budgetary restrictions set forth in the solicitation notice.
+The Grants and Contracts Administrator will draft a detailed budget that observes any budgetary restrictions set forth in the solicitation notice.
 Multiple drafts may be needed with input from the PI before a final budget is produced.

 - CV/Biosketch: The PI will need to provide an up-to-date CV for the proposal.
-Although the Financial Administrator can keep a CV on file upon request, many proposals require specific formatting, page lengths, or customized sections (relevant publications, students advised, etc.) therefore a newly produced CV from the PI is suggested.
+Although the Grants and Contracts Administrator can keep a CV on file upon request, many proposals require specific formatting, page lengths, or customized sections (relevant publications, students advised, etc.) therefore a newly produced CV from the PI is suggested.

-- Current and Pending Support: The Financial Administrator will draw up a report of current awards and pending proposals on which the researcher is listed as PI or co-PI.
+- Current and Pending Support: The Grants and Contracts Administrator will draw up a report of current awards and pending proposals on which the researcher is listed as PI or co-PI.
 The PI should review the Current and Pending Support to ensure it accuracy and completeness.

 - Facilities and Resources Report: This report details the facilities and resources avail